bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0021-npm-know-version-installed/index.md

 ---
 title: Find the installed version of an npm package
-description: 'How to find out which version of a particular package you have installed in your app'
+description: "How to find out which version of a particular package you have installed in your app"
 ---

 To see the latest version of all installed npm packages, including their dependencies: